-1. Designated students will be responsible for saying what they found puzzling about the Romans passage when first read, and then how (or if) their chosen commentary addressed the issue(s).
-When discussing the commentary it is important for students to identify what questions it asked about the passage that they themselves had either not thought of, or that they found insignificant.
-It is also important to note how their commentary opened up new avenues of thought.
+1. Designated students will be responsible for saying what they found puzzling about the Romans passage when first read, and then how (or if) Johnson and their chosen commentary addressed the issue(s).
+When discussing Johnson and the commentary it is important for students to identify what questions these works asked about the passage that they themselves had either not thought of, or that they found insignificant.
+It is also important to note how Johnson and/or their commentary opened up new avenues of thought.